sonatype-nexus-community/the-cla/README.md

 Thanks to Air, there is some amount of "live-reload".
 To run the project, you can run `air -c .air.toml` in the project root.
 Once it is built, you should be able to access the site at `http://localhost:4200/`

 Any code changes to golang/react files will cause a rebuild and restart, and will be accessible via the browser with a refresh!

+#### Docker

+Alternatively, if you just want to play around lightly, you can run:

+- `make docker`
+- `docker run -p 4200:4200 the-cla`

+This will be a lot slower, but you can build and run the entire application with only `docker` (and `make`) installed, essentially.